rivtlib-dev/rivtlib.github.io/docs/_sources/__init__.md.txt

         ========

-        rivt-doc is an open source framework that faciliates writing, organizing and
+        rivt-doc is an open source framework that faciliates working with rivt files.

-        sharing rivt documents.
-It includes an editor, typesetting and mnay utilities
+        It includes an editor, typesetting and mnay utilities and extensions that

-        and extensions that reduce the steps needed to produce rivt documents. rivt-doc
+        reduce the steps needed to produce rivt documents. rivt-doc may be installed on

-        may be installed on every major OS platform as set of system programs, or as a
+        every major OS platform as set of system programs, or as a single, portable zip

-        single, portable zip file.
-The framework can also be implemented as a cloud
+        file.
+The framework can also be implemented as a cloud service.

-        service.
 It includes:

         - Python 3.8 or higher